status-im/swarms/ideas/145-identity.md

 - Basic contracts demo: Helps engaging developers and bug hunting.
 - Identity Sign-in: Actions for user creating or recovering their wallets.
 - Identity Usage: User may select their Identity to make tansactions in behalf of.
-- Identity Friend's "Recover Help" Request: User is able to confirm executions when asked by someone from their contact list.
 - Identity Management: User may setup keys & recovery options for its identity, confirm claims and even update the contract code.

 ### Requirements & Dependencies

 - ERC725 and ERC735 should be approved as standard and used in contracts interface, this swarm might influence how this standards end up defined, this is important for the solution working better with unknown future applications.

-- Idea [#027-ens-usernames](https://github.com/status-im/ideas/pull/151) is important as a shortcut for user's identity address, otherwise QR-Codes or big hexadecimal strings would be needed.

-- Idea [#073-gas-abstraction](https://github.com/status-im/ideas/pull/150) enables users to only use SNT* for everything in ethereum, or any other token/ether hold by Identity. *Only SNT can be used to gas relay deploy of Identity, after that user is free to choice.
+- Idea [#150-gas-abstraction](https://github.com/status-im/ideas/pull/150) enables users to only use SNT* for everything in ethereum, or any other token/ether hold by Identity. *Only SNT can be used to gas relay deploy of Identity, after that user is free to choice.

+- Idea [#151-ens-usernames](https://github.com/status-im/ideas/pull/151) is important as a shortcut for user's identity address, otherwise QR-Codes or big hexadecimal strings would be needed.

+- Idea [152-friends-recovery](https://github.com/status-im/ideas/pull/152) is important to provide a first recovery contract option that uses friends to recover.

 ## Dates